 Niacinamide is another one of my reference ingredients.
 Not only does it help us to rebalance the oil levels of the skin (something that those of us with combination or oily skin are especially grateful for), but it also inhibits the process of melanogenesis, by which melanin is produced, so it will also be a good ally in your beauty routines.

-If you want to use niacinamide, I especially like The Ordinary Niacinamide 10% + Zinc 1%, available on DECIEM, on Amazon, on Cult Beauty and on FeelUnique and this serum from Paula’s Choice.
+If you want to use niacinamide, I especially like The Ordinary Niacinamide 10% + Zinc 1%, available on DECIEM (recommended), on SkinStore and on FeelUnique and this serum from Paula’s Choice.

 Some conditions that we have seen before that can be improved with the use of retinoids (specifically retinoic acid, which requires a prescription).
 Retinoids, which you can read more about here, accelerate that process of cell turnover that we have talked about before, so they can be a good solution for recent or superficial.
 However, if you are looking to reduce or improve a deeper stain, they may not provide you with the result you are looking for.